Joaquín "El Chapo" Guzmán Fast Facts

 2004 - The US government announces a $5 million reward for information leading to Guzmán's arrest and conviction.

-May 2008 - Guzmán's son is murdered in a parking lot shootout near Culican, Mexico.
+May 2008 - Guzmán's son, Edgar, is murdered in a parking lot shootout near Culican, Mexico.

 2009 - First appears on Forbes' billionaires list.